 Credit earned prior to matriculation.
 Academic credit earned at another school may be submitted for review during the first semester a student is enrolled in a degree program.
-Transfer credit is awarded through the Office of Academic Affairs at the recommendation of the faculty committee on curriculum and academic policy.
+Transfer credit is awarded through the Office of Academic Affairs at the recommendation of the Curriculum and Academic Policy Committee.
 A student may not transfer more than 24 hours of credit into the Master of Divinity program.
 No more than 10 of these transfer credits will be awarded as required courses.
 Students should be prepared to submit supporting documents, including course transcripts and syllabi, to the faculty committee and registrar.